z0sun/bookingapp/README.md

 node-sass Compatibility: The node-sass package often requires rebuilding for compatibility with your Node.js version.
 Try running: `npm rebuild node-sass`

+Upgrade core-js: The log mentions deprecated versions of core-js.
+Update it to the latest version. `npm install core-js@latest --save`

 Please run `npm install` to install all dependencies and then run `npm start` to start the web app locally.